tjkemper/talks/asu-dec2016/README.md

 <br/>
 ### 6. Create Jenkins job
-> Finally Jenkins is set up
+> Finally Jenkins is set up.
+Let's create a Jenkins job to build and deploy our app.